 15. The Christmas Markets

 The Viking Cruise that we had the pleasure of going on was the Rhine River Christmas Market Cruise.
 I can not recommend it more highly, the markets were magical!
 Every Christmas market that we walked through had its own character and special local products being sold.
 You can’t miss the mulled wine and the personalized cups from each market.
 They are great to collect from each location and make for a great souvenir.
+These markets are a great glimpse into local culture.

 16. The Viking Staff